 From Winnemucca, head north in U.S. 93.
 Turn west on Nevada 140 heading toward Denio Junction.
 Before long, travelers will turn left to follow the shoreline of Continental Lake.
 At the end of the mountain range on the right hand side, make a right turn on a road that leads to the springs.

-Whether you decide to visit a well-known hot spring or attempt to venture to a lesser-known geothermal zone, be sure to follow a few tips to keep yourself and others around you safe:
+Whether you decided to visit a well-known hot spring or attempt to venture to a lesser-known geothermal zone, be sure to follow tips to keep yourself and others around you safe.

 Always test the temperature of the water before getting in a natural hot spring.
-Even well-known springs can drastically change temperatures, so testing the water each time will ensure you don’t step into a spring that is too hot.
+Even well-known springs can drastically change temperatures, so testing the water each time will ensure you don't step into a spring that’s too hot.
 A food thermometer works well for testing.